klukvenka/Hypermedia-Applications-Project/server/README.md

 For this website, the relationship between the tables are as follows:

-Members are part of areas table.
+Members contain area from areas table.
 1 -> Many relationship

-Products are part of areas table.
+Products contain area from areas table.
 1 -> 1 relationship Products contain manager from members table.
 1 -> 1 relationship Products contain reference from members table.
 1 -> 1 relationship